Mobile applications, or mobile apps, have a great potential to boost your business because:

 Mobile app’s use cases in e-commerce include:

-1. Providing omnichannel platform
+1. Providing an omnichannel platform

 As part of their conversational commerce strategy, e-commerce firms use messaging apps such as Whatsapp and websites to engage with, and sell products to, customers.